wagiminator/C64-Collection/C64_TapeDump64/README.md

 I finally wanted to use one of the (not quite so) new 8-pin [tinyAVRs](https://ww1.microchip.com/downloads/en/DeviceDoc/ATtiny202-204-402-404-406-DataSheet-DS40002318A.pdf) for a project.
 Here it fits really well.
 It has enough pins, hardware UART and a timer/counter B (TCB), which is specially designed for CPU-independent frequency and pulse length measurements.
 Since the firmware requires less than 800 bytes of flash, any of these MCUs can be used: ATtiny202, ATtiny212, ATtiny402 or ATtiny412.
 Don't buy them in China, they are much cheaper e.g. at [Digikey](https://www.digikey.de/de/products/detail/microchip-technology/ATTINY202-SSN/9947534) (€0.45).

 ## USB to Serial Converter
 The [CH340N](https://datasheet.lcsc.com/lcsc/2101130932_WCH-Jiangsu-Qin-Heng-CH340N_C506813.pdf) (or CH330N) is now in use everywhere with me.
 At around €0.45 (if you buy [10 pieces](https://lcsc.com/product-detail/USB-ICs_WCH-Jiangsu-Qin-Heng-CH340N_C506813.html)) it is very cheap, fast, small, uncomplicated, reliable and hardly requires any external components (not even a crystal).
 It's probably the best choice for this small project too.
+And it is also used as a SerialUPDI programmer for the ATtiny.

 ## Boost Converter
 In order to provide the approximately 6.1V for the motor of the Datasette, a boost converter based on the inexpensive [MT3608](https://datasheet.lcsc.com/lcsc/1811151539_XI-AN-Aerosemi-Tech-MT3608_C84817.pdf) is installed on the board.
 Controlling the motor with 5V would certainly also be possible, but the reduced speed would then have to be compensated by software later.
 It is difficult to estimate what this would mean for the accuracy of the sampled data.